 Just when I thought it couldn’t get any worse than the Ab Circle Pro, along comes the SpinGym infomercial (and the Home Shopping Network and QVC UK) exercise gadget to prove me wrong!

 The advertisement has all the tell-tale indicators of another typical hokey exercise gimmick which may lead you to think you’ll go from fat and frumpy to sleek fit freak (or dud to stud) in no time.

-Because the marketing materials are so wrought with misinformation, I have decided to unleash a point-by-point, Charlie Sheen-style torpedo of truth into the bow of the SpinGym.
+Because the advertising is so wrought with misinformation, I have decided to write a point-by-point review of the product’s marketing claims.

 Before I go on, let me preface my comments by saying I really didn’t want to write a SpinGym review.
 But after seeing the company’s website sales copy and YouTube videos, I felt it my sworn duty to both consumers and the integrity of my profession to take a stand against what I consider to be SpinGym’s misleading marketing campaign.

 Impression of Spingym marketing materials

-I predict the SpinGym will be yet another “here today, gone tomorrow” gadget which will ultimately find itself in a dusty grave in the closet or attic.
+I predict the SpinGym will be yet another “here today, gone tomorrow” gadget which, in time, will ultimately find itself in a dusty grave in the closet or attic.

 However, on a positive note, one redeeming quality might be cutting up the product for scraps.

 The metal wheel can be used as a door stop, the little hand loops can double as earrings, and the nylon string could be used to tie your bumper back on after a low-speed accident.

-- The SpinGym marketing, similar to the Ab Wave and Liproxenol, is over-hyped, promises quick weight loss results, and has little to nil scientific merit
+- The SpinGym marketing, similar to the Ab Wave, Wonder Core Smart, and Liproxenol, is over-hyped, promises quick weight loss results, and has little to nil scientific merit

 - Product literature uses invented techno-jargon to confuse consumers